Validity of the spin-wave approximation for the free energy of the Heisenberg ferromagnet: Model and Main Result

 We shall show that the free energy at low temperature can be well approximated by non-interacting spin-waves or magnons, i.e., free bosons.
 Our main result is as follows.

 \begin{theorem} For any $S\geq 1/2$,

 where $\zeta$ denotes the Riemann zeta function. \end{theorem}

-The convergence in (\ref{def:c0}) is uniform in $S$.
-It holds, in fact, whenever $\beta S\to \infty$.
+The convergence in (\ref{def:c0}) {is uniform as $\beta S\to \infty$, provided $ \beta S \ge S^\alpha$, for some $\alpha>0$}.
 The proof of Theorem~\ref{thm:f} will be given in Sections~\ref{sec:up} and~\ref{sec:low}.
 It comes with explicit upper and lower bounds on $f(S,\beta)$ which agree to leading order as $\beta S\to \infty$.
 The proof can be easily generalized to lattice dimensions larger than $3$, but we restrict our attention to the three-dimensional case for simplicity.

 We note that the low-temperature asymptotics of the free energy of the Heisenberg ferromagnet for $S=1/2$ has been studied previously by Conlon and Solovej in \cite[Theorem 1.1]{CS2}, where an upper bound on $ f(1/2,\beta) $ of the form $ (\frac 12)^{-3/2} C_1 \beta^{-5/2} (1+o(1))$ was derived by means of a random walk representation of the Heisenberg model.
 However their coefficient $ C_1 $ in front of $ \beta^{-5/2} $ was not the optimal one,